In today’s episode, you’ll learn how to overcome your losing streak in trading to become a winning trader.

 You might be trading with capital you can afford to lose.

-But if you’re trading a strategy that you’re not convinced of or don’t believe in, then when the drawdown comes, trust me, you’ll abandon that trading system as well.
+But if you’re trading a strategy that you’re not convinced of or don’t believe in, then when the drawdown or losing streak in trading comes, trust me, you’ll abandon that trading system as well.

 So if you’re feeling uncomfortable, it’s probably because you’re trading with capital you can’t afford to lose or trading a system that you’ve not validated, and you don’t know if it has an edge in the markets.

-With that said, I have come towards the end of today’s episode.
+With that said, I have come to the end of today’s episode.

 I wish you good luck and good trading.
 I’ll talk to you soon.